 Old Me – Since never.
-I think he’s a well-intentioned if deluded moral relativist but that’s another story.
-What his previously held opinion, as well as those of Welsh, Benn, Skinner, Hoey, Mann, Field et al show is that it’s possible for people of a left-wing bent to be passionately against the EU, just like it’s possible for those with right-wing views to be in favour of it.
+I think he’s a deluded moral relativist and a rank hyopocrite but that’s another story.
+What his previously held opinion shows – as well as those of Welsh, Benn, Skinner, Hoey, Mann, Field et al – is that it’s possible for people of a left-wing bent to be passionately against the EU, just like it’s possible for those with right-wing views to be in favour of it.
 In other words the social media consensus that everyone who voted Leave did so because they are ill-informed right-wingers who hate immigrants is demonstrably untrue, as these brief examples and the millions of others that exist in the real world prove.
 Most people on either side cast their vote and made an informed judgement on the European Union and how they wanted their country run.
 It wasn’t a judgement on Europe or Europeans and it certainly should not have been a judgement on the morals and integrity of the other side.

 New Me – Oh, fuck off.

-Across the channel there were shocking scenes in Nice where once again Western foreign policy caused death and destruction on a huge scale in a vicious but justified Islamist terrorist atrocity which – like every other vicious but justified Islamist terrorist atrocity committed around the world by vicious but justified Islamist terrorists – had nothing whatsoever to do with Islam.
+Across the channel there were shocking scenes in Nice where once again western foreign policy caused death and destruction on a huge scale in a vicious but justified Islamist terrorist atrocity which – like every other vicious but justified Islamist terrorist atrocity committed around the world by vicious but justified Islamist terrorists – had nothing whatsoever to do with Islam.
 In the States Black Lives Matter was given a huge boost when two black men were tragically shot dead by police officers, giving the go-ahead for 8 police officers to be rather-less-tragically shot dead by two black men – an encouraging chain of events which shows people are finally listening to BLM and their supporters, in particular to the chants often heard at their rallies such as ‘WHAT DO WE WANT?
 DEAD COPS!
 WHEN DO WE WANT IT?
 NOW!’.
-And finally, the military coup in Turkey which I’m afraid I’m yet to form an opinion on because I’ve been too busy writing this to check out what people are saying on Twitter (though I’ve heard the president’s an Islamist so I guess he’s the good guy, right?).
+And finally, the military coup in Turkey which I’m afraid I’m yet to form an opinion on because I’ve been too busy writing this to check out what people are saying on Twitter.
+Though I’ve heard that prime minister Ergowan’s an Islamist so I guess he’s the good guy, right?